uaf-math/calc1/week1.md

 More information on scanning is available on the [Technology Help page](techHelp).

+### Log in to the class Discord channel.
+This will give you a place to chat with your classmates and to ask questions about the class!
+More information is on the [Technology Help](techHelp) page.

 ## Week 1 Logistics

 Already in Week 1 there are a number of things that are due!
 See the [schedule](assets/general/Fall2020/Math251-Schedule.pdf) for details.